Understanding Inconsistent State Update Vulnerabilities in Smart Contracts

 \item {The second most significant exploitation method (23.28\%) is using repeated transactions, where an attacker triggers operations multiple times within a short period and exploits stale state data to obtain repeated profits.}

 \item {The fix strategies are highly correlated with the causes, but the correlation between causes and exploitation methods is relatively weak.}

 \end{itemize}

 We also give the implications of our findings, which shed light for developers, researchers, tool builders, and language or library designers in order to improve all facets of state variable updates in smart contracts.

-To illustrate the potential benefits of our research, we developed a proof-of-concept checker to detect state variable update omissions and state variable optimization issues by checking whether there are state variables that are not declared with \texttt{constant} or \texttt{immutable} modifier and have never been reassigned.
-We applied the checker to 208 active, popular Solidity projects on GitHub.
+Furthermore, we present the evaluation results of our proof-of-concept checker, which was applied to currently active and popular Solidity projects.
 The checker detected issues in the latest code versions of 64 projects, and 19 project owners have confirmed the detected issues.
 Our checker has received positive feedback from many Solidity developers, with some describing our research as ``meaningful'' and others calling it a ``good shout!''.
 These results show that our findings can indeed help developers avoid inconsistent state update vulnerabilities to a certain extent during the development process, and also provide effective reference for builders of smart contract security detection tools.